iterative/dvc.org/static/docs/commands-reference/commit.md

-  (we do document our code don't we?), or change indentation, or comment-out some debugging printouts, or any other change which does not introduce a change in the pipeline result. `dvc commit` can help to avoid rerunning the pipeline in these cases by forcing the update of DVC files.
+  (we do document our code don't we?), or change indentation, or comment-out some debugging printouts, or any other change which does not introduce a change in the pipeline result. `dvc commit` can help to avoid rerunning the pipeline in these cases by forcing the update of the DVC files.

-The last two use cases are not recommended and are essentially force update DVC files and save data to cache.
-They are still useful, by keep in mind that DVC can't guarantee reproducibility in those cases - you commit any data your want.
-Let's take a look at what's happening in the fist scenario closely:
+The last two use cases are **not recommended**, and are essentially force update the DVC files and save data to cache.
+They are still useful, but keep in mind that DVC can't guarantee reproducibility in those cases - you commit any data your want.
+Let's take a look at what is happening in the fist scenario closely:

 Normally DVC commands like `dvc add`, `dvc repro` or `dvc run`, commit the data to the DVC cache as the last step.
 What _commit_ means is that DVC: